Saxe-Coburg and Gotha: History

-Alfred's only son, also named Alfred, died in 1899, so when Duke Alfred died in 1900 he was succeeded by his nephew the Duke of Albany, the 16-year-old son of Queen Victoria's youngest son, Leopold, as Duke Alfred's next brother Prince Arthur, Duke of Connaught and his son Prince Arthur of Connaught had renounced their own claims to the succession.
+Alfred's only son, also named Alfred, died in 1899, so when Duke Alfred died in 1900 he was succeeded by his nephew the Duke of Albany, the 16-year-old son of Queen Victoria's youngest son, Leopold (died 1884), as Duke Alfred's next brother Prince Arthur, Duke of Connaught and his son Prince Arthur of Connaught had renounced their own claims to the succession.
 Reigning as Duke Carl Eduard, Charles Edward, because of his age, began under the Regency of Prince Ernst von Hohenlohe-Langenburg until he came of age in 1905.
-The new Duke also continued to use his British title, the Duke of Albany.
+The new duke also continued to use his British title, the Duke of Albany.
 But, because he chose to side with the Germans against the British in the First World War, he was stripped of his British titles in 1919.

-After the November Revolution ended the monarchy in 1918, the Duchy became two independent states, the Free State of Coburg and the Free State of Saxe-Gotha.
+After the November Revolution ended the monarchy in 1918, the duchy became two independent states, the Free State of Coburg and the Free State of Saxe-Gotha.
 Their leaders believed, however, that their new states were too small to be economically viable.
 On 1 May 1920, the Free State of Gotha became part of the new State of Thuringia.
 Following a referendum in the Free State of Coburg on 30 November 1919, it united with the Free State of Bavaria on 1 July 1920.